 In a rush?
 Here’s a quick comparison of the top 12 travel daypacks of 2018…

-With a lightweight framework, versatile design and a 20-L weight capacity, the Osprey Daylite Plus is a trendsetting backpack that doesn’t compromise with weight for size.
-It is made up of solid rubber, and is designed to keep your items protected from the vagaries of Mother Nature.
+With a lightweight framework, versatile design, and a 20L capacity, the Osprey Daylite Plus is a trendsetting backpack that doesn’t compromise with weight for size.
+It is made of a durable ripstop nylon, and is designed to keep your items protected from the vagaries of Mother Nature.

 Additionally, the padded and perforated back and shoulder straps allow for a comfortable fit and ventilated feel, especially for those times when you’re venturing away for miles in hot weather.
 The roomy front panel allows you to stow away commonly used stuff, ranging from cellphones to lightweight rain jackets.
 Strap on the fuss-free hip belt to help you maintain an upright posture as you make your way through the trails.